 Certain individuals at one of the Company's locations are entitled to receive fixed annual payments that reach a maximum amount, as specified in the related agreements, for a ten year period following retirement or, in some cases, the attainment of 62 years of age.
 We recognize the unfunded status of the plan in accrued expenses and other non-current liabilities in our Consolidated Balance Sheet.
 Benefits vest 50% after ten years of service, which increases by 10% per annum until benefits are fully vested after 15 years of service.
-We had an unfunded benefit liability of \$755 and \$815 recorded as of September 30, 2018 and 2017, respectively.
-We recognized compensation expense related to these agreements of zero, zero and \$65 during the September 30, 2018, 2017 and 2016, respectively.
+We had an unfunded benefit liability of \$738 and \$755 recorded as of September 30, 2019 and 2018, respectively.
+We recognized compensation expense related to these agreements of \$42, zero and zero during the years ended September 30, 2019, 2018, and 2017, respectively.